treeherder/yasnac/README.md

 yasnac
 ======

-floppy emulation, control API for YASNAC motoman
+floppy disk drive emulation for YASNAC ERC motoman controller also a serial man-in-the-middle program used for watching disk operations

-TODO:
+src/fakedisk.py pretends to be a floppy disk drive, which the YASNAC ERC can read from and save files to.

+presently, fakedisk.py is hard-coded to present a single filename to the YASNAC available to load. saving from the yasnac with any filename is fine.

+DATA:
 ----
-serial.readlines() seems to be insufficient.. each chracter will have to be read in through serial.read() and placed into a buffer.
+data have been saved from the YASNAC to various .DAT files which are in the dat/ subdirectory